 Too teeny?
 Doubles and suites, big enough to have jauntily striped runners on the wood floors, are available but not plentiful.

 Best detail: Philippe Starck’s polished aluminum Hudson desk chair, manufactured by Emeco and for sale at places like Design Within Reach.

 Drinks are available in the Library and the stylish rooftop bar, the Sky Terrace.
 The Hudson Bar, big and boisterous, has a glass floor lighted from beneath, a ceiling painted, Michelangelo-style, by Francesco Clemente and plenty of perches for people watching.
-Alas, the sprawling courtyard garden behind the check-in desk, is undergoing renovations (you can pull up a chair and hang out, but the bar is closed and looks like a construction site).
+The sprawling courtyard garden behind the check-in desk recently underwent construction and will reopen when the weather warms up and people want to drink outside.

 Amenities: Free newspapers.
 WiFi ($10 per day).
 In-room massage.
 The workout room is accessible 24 hours.

 Surroundings: The hotel is steps away from Central Park, Columbus Circle, the new Museum of Arts and Design and the sprawling Time-Warner Center, home to stores (Williams-Sonoma, Sephora), live music (Jazz at Lincoln Center) and restaurants (Bouchon Bakery, Landmarc, Thomas Keller’s perfectionist Per Se).
 Lincoln Center is a breezy six-block walk.
 Midtown shopping and office buildings, Times Square and Broadway theaters, the Museum of Modern Art and Columbia University are further afield but easily accessible.
 The subway and bus stops are nearby.
 And two hotels are all-but-next door — the Mandarin Oriental if you want to go posh (and drink in the Central Park views from the 35th-floor lounge) and 6 Columbus if you crave another cool hotel scene.